 To become a SWET member you need to:

-- Provide us with your name and e-mail address.
+- Provide us with your name, e-mail address, and other contact information.

 - Remit your payment.

-Once you have completed these steps, you will receive an e-mail message with your password and a link to log in, and you can fill in the details of your profile.
+Once you have completed these steps, a SWET officer will contact you by e-mail with your password and a link to log in, and you can fill in and edit any further details of your profile.

 Thank you for your interest in joining SWET!

 |May.
 09, 2015||Meeting of the Central Japan Literature Society|

 |May.
 10, 2015||Fiction Writing Talk and Workshop|

 |May.
 13, 2015||Juliet Winters Carpenter on “Conundrums of Literary Translation”|